Adam Bermingham is an Engineering Manager responsible for the AI Product Understanding Platform at the online clothing and goods retailer, Zalando.

 “I think as an engineering manager, it is really important to be aware of the family of methodologies and organizational setups that are out there in the industry.
 And ones from the past as well.”

-Adam also learned as his teams grew the importance of clearly defining where the different types of decisions should be made.
-He explained that “it is very hard for an engineering team to have all the context it needs to make very strong business decisions.”
+Adam also learned as his development team grew the importance of clearly defining where the different types of decisions should be made.
+He explained that “it is very hard for a dev team to have all the context it needs to make very strong business decisions.”
 It is also “really hard high up at senior management to have the low-level context.”
 Clear levels of input and direction are needed and “everyone needs to feel that they have their role to play in driving the solution.”

 Prioritization and documentation help with growth

 When the organization started to grow, Adam was able to see how critical it was to set priorities.
 “What you have to do in that situation is be really cognizant and aware of what is going on.
 Because you can’t fix everything all the time as you are growing, there has to be a level of prioritization.”

 Another way that Zalando keeps everyone working in the same direction, even as the number of employees grows, is through documentation.
 Written plans are especially important in keeping development teams spread across Europe aligned on goals.

 “The act of reviewing and talking about what is in the document is actually what builds up the risk profile, the shared context, and the requirements.
 It all falls out of that naturally.”

 Zalando prefers to communicate through written documents that use clear and deliberate language, and that are created using well-established processes.
 He soon discovered that while creating these written specifications, “everyone needs to agree and align on what is in that document, formerly through reviews.”

 Adam stated that a positive culture is one of the main reasons why people work for Zalando.
 He describes the culture as honest, open, and transparent — and with an active social component that attracts friendly and diverse employees.
 To keep the business environment healthy, leadership is no stranger to making improvements.

 “Everything you do should reflect the kind of culture that you agree that you want.”